Is Product Favored at High Temperature: Enthalpy or Entropy?

 The Role of Temperature in Shifting Equilibrium

 This principle underscores why entropy-driven reactions are more sensitive to temperature changes.
-That's why a reaction with a large positive ΔS will see a significant increase in the TΔS term as temperature rises, tipping the balance toward product formation.
+Plus, a reaction with a large positive ΔS will see a significant increase in the TΔS term as temperature rises, tipping the balance toward product formation.
 In contrast, reactions with small or negative ΔS values may not benefit as much from higher temperatures.

 Examples of High-Temperature Product Favorability